SmartMaatt/first_NLP_script/README.md

 </p>

 ## Overview
-The `First-NLP-Script` repository contains scripts for analyzing and processing text data.
+The `nlp-script-test` repository contains scripts for analyzing and processing text data.
 It consists of two main Python scripts (`manage_classes.py` and `key_terms.py`), which use Natural Language Processing (NLP) to analyze articles.
 The project utilizes libraries such as NLTK, pandas, scikit-learn, and lxml for text data processing and analysis.

 ## Project Structure
 - `manage_classes.py`: Contains class definitions and methods for processing text data, including tokenization, lemmatization, filtering stopwords, and calculating most common words.